-As such, for this course:
+For this course:

-- Points will be deducted for spelling, grammar, syntax errors, particularly if those errors obscure the content delivery. - A title page or bibliography page is not required for the written assignments.
+- Points will be deducted for spelling, grammar, syntax errors, particularly if those errors are determined to obscure the content delivery. - A title page or bibliography page is not required for the written assignments.
 The power point presentation does require a title slide and acknowledgements slide. - Use a 12-point font, one-inch margins, and double spacing.
-(1.5 line spacing, smaller fonts, etc. will lead to point deductions). - Use the header function in MS Word to insert your name and page number in the upper right-hand corner of each page.
-Ask for assistance, if this function is unfamiliar. - If you quote or paraphrase from sources outside your original thought/expression, MLA citation style is preferred, but not required.
+Any alternative (including 1.5 line spacing, smaller fonts, etc.) will result in point deductions. - Use the header function in MS Word to insert your name and page number in the upper right-hand corner of each page.
+Ask for assistance, if this function is unfamiliar. - MLA citation style is preferred, but not required.
 Chicago or Turabian are acceptable.
 Be consistent throughout the paper.
 Err on the side of citing the source.
-The hint of plagiarism can result in zero points and a failing grade in the course. - Adhere to page limits for all assignments. - Submit assignments as MS Word documents.
+The hint of plagiarism can result in zero points and a failing grade in the course. - Exceeding the page limits for all assignments will result in point deductions. - Submit assignments as Microsoft Word documents unless otherwise described.